- Talking about

 The projects are taking place primarily in Leeds at the Centre for Manufacturability Design, but opportunities exist to access facilities and share learning in AZ laboratories as well as connect with state of the art facilities at the Diamond Synchrotron Light Source in Oxfordshire.

 The partnership is planned over a five year period and will largely be based around a series of short feasibility projects which will serve to identify areas for more detailed research.
-The lead principle investigators (PIs) for the project are Professors John Blacker and Mojtaba Ghadiri.
-Dr John Stanford, Business Development Manager for SCAPE, is facilitating this strategic interaction with AZ.
-The centres aim is to become a leading centre for research into Manufacturability Design in the context of formulated products.
+The lead principle investigator’s (PIs) for the project are Professors John Blacker and Mojtaba Ghadiri.
+The centre’s aim is to become a leading centre for research into Manufacturability Design in the context of formulated products.